Last updated June 3, 2024.

 Kava is a traditional relaxing drink that originated in the South Pacific.

-It’s now available as an herbal remedy that has potent relaxing properties.
+It’s now available as an herbal remedy that has potent relaxing properties, making it useful for anxiety, stress, and insomnia.

-It also works as a muscle relaxant
+It also works as a natural muscle relaxant.

 Like taurine, kava works, in part, by increasing GABA levels in the brain.